py-mine/mcproto/changes/README.md

 These fragment files use the following format: `{pull_request_number}.{type}.md`,

 Possible types are:
-- `feature`: Signifying a new feature.
-- `bugfix`: Signifying a bugfix.
-- `documentation`: Signifying a documentation improvement.
+- `feature`: New feature that affects the public API.
+- `bugfix`: A bugfix, which was affecting the public API.
+- `documentation`: Change to the documentation, or updates to public facing docstrings
-- `breaking`: Signifying a breaking change of some part of the project's public API.
-(Such as a removal after deprecation, but also for removals without deprecation, if necessary.)
+- `breaking`: Signifying a breaking change of some part of the project's public API, which could cause issues for end-users updating to this version.
+(Includes deprecation removals.)
-- `deprecation`: Signifying a newly deprecated feature.
+- `deprecation`: Signifying a newly deprecated feature, scheduled for eventual removal.
+- `internal` Fully internal change that doesn't affect the public API, but is significant enough to be mentioned, likely because it affects project contributors.
+(Such as a new linter rule, change in code style, significant change in internal API, ...)

 For changes that do not fall under any of the above cases, please specify the lack of the changelog in the pull request description, so that a maintainer can skip the job that checks for presence of this fragment file.